 Risk is always present in construction projects.
 By definition, construction risk feels unpredictable and damaging, but you can identify and manage them.

 You may feel you can control risk in your organization and construction management team—but what happens when you’re working with independent contractors?
-Suddenly, the success of the construction project rests on the shoulders of those are less accountable to you.
+Suddenly, the success of the construction project rests on the shoulders of those who are less accountable to you.

-Contractor risk is important to understand.
+Just as contract administration, contractor risk is important to understand.
 It requires screening and protecting yourself from issues that might arise in your relationship with the general contractor and their work on the project.
 That leads to contractor risk management, a risk register and a risk management plan, which can help you manage contractor risk on your projects.

 What Is Contractor Risk in Construction Management?